kapsner/mlexperiments/README.md

 Some basic learners are included into the `mlexperiments` package, mainly to provide a set of baseline learners that can be used for comparison throughout experiments (e.g., wrappers for `stats::lm()` and `stats::glm()`).
 Some more learners are prepared for the use with `mlexperiments` in the R package [`mllrnrs`](https://github.com/kapsner/mllrnrs).
 Generally, the flexibility of the `mlexperiments` package implies that users have a deeper understanding of the algorithms they use, including the hyperparameters that can be optimized.

 However, `mlexperiments` aims not at providing a ready-to-use interface for many learner algorithms.
 Instead, users are encouraged to prepare the algorithms they want to use with `mlexperiments` according to their tasks, needs, experience, and personal preferences.

 Details on how to prepare an algorithm for use with `mlexperiments` can be found in the [package vignette](vignettes/mlexperiments_starter.Rmd).
+Users that want to use a new algorithm with `mlexperiments` are also encouraged to dive into the available implementations, especially [`LearnerKnn`](R/LearnerKnn.R) and [`LearnerRpart`](R/LearnerRpart.R), in order to get an understanding of the functioning and the flexibility of the framework.

 ## Background